 - Designs the entire building’s sewer system

-Aside from these systems, the tasks of plumbing engineers also touch on civil, mechanical, chemical, and electrical engineering disciplines involved in construction projects.
+Plumbing engineers have expertise in the civil, mechanical, chemical, and electrical engineering disciplines involved in construction projects.

-Plumbing engineers are considered a critical influence on a building’s sustainability, fire protection, energy efficiency, water efficiency, and pollution systems, and they are invaluable for the success of any construction project.
+Plumbing engineers are considered a critical influence on a building’s sustainability, fire protection, energy efficiency, water efficiency, and pollution systems, and they are invaluable to the success of any construction project.

 Maximizing Efficiency and Savings with Plumbing Engineers

 Compared to electrical and mechanical installations, plumbing systems are more difficult to modify post-construction.
 Not only do they carry water, but most of their components are already embedded in ceilings and walls.
-A plumbing engineer can help make smart, strategic decisions during the design stage to save projects from expensive problems down the line, such as:
+A plumbing engineer can help make smart, strategic decisions during the design stage to prevent expensive problems down the line, such as: